XanaduAI/strawberryfields/doc/introduction/introduction.rst

     :description: javascript:void(0);
     :figure: /_static/thumbs/photon.png

-Photonic quantum systems are described by a slightly different model to that of qubits.
+Photonic quantum systems are described by a slightly different model than qubits.
 The basic elements of a photonic system are **qumodes**, each of which can be described by a superposition over different numbers of photons.
 This model leads to a different set of quantum gates and measurements.
 In the long term, the photonic and qubit-based approaches **will be able to run the same set of established quantum algorithms**.
-On the other hand, near-term photonic and qubit systems are expected to have their own strengths and weaknesses.
+On the other hand, near-term photonic and qubit systems will excel at their own specific tasks.

-Read this section to get to grips with the photonic model of quantum computing and see how it contrasts with the qubit model.
+Read more to get to grips with the photonic model of quantum computing and see how it contrasts with the qubit model.

 .. raw:: html